Gaspar Di Pizio

-Gaspar Di Pizio (born 23 February 2000) is an Argentine professional footballer who plays as a centre-forward for Estudiantes.
+Gaspar Di Pizio (born 23 February 2000) is an Argentine professional footballer who plays as a centre-forward.

 Career

 Di Pizio started out at Escuela de El Potrero, before signing with Estudiantes at the end of 2012.
 Eight years later, in 2020, he was promoted into their first-team under caretaker manager Leandro Desábato.
 Di Pizio made his senior debut on 22 November 2020 in a Copa de la Liga Profesional home defeat to Aldosivi, as he replaced Darío Sarmiento with twenty-six minutes remaining.

+In 2022, Di Pizio moved to Peru and joined Juan Aurich.